 This model puts individuals firmly in the driver’s seat of their own data.
 They get to approve what information is shared for each specific interaction, a concept known as selective disclosure.
 Instead of handing over all their details by default, users can prove who they are without revealing private information that isn’t relevant to the transaction.
 This isn’t just a user-friendly feature; it’s a deliberate architectural choice.
 By minimizing data exposure from the very beginning, you build a system that is inherently more secure and respectful of user privacy.
 This shift fosters greater trust, as users feel confident that their information is being handled responsibly.

-What Technology Makes This Possible?
+What Core Technologies Make This Possible?

 It might sound like something from a sci-fi movie, but privacy-preserving identity verification is built on some seriously impressive and practical technology.
 These are not just theoretical ideas; they are the tools that allow businesses to confirm who someone is without having to collect and store a mountain of sensitive personal data.
 Think of it as a digital bouncer who can verify your age without ever looking at your driver’s license.